srobb1/PFB2012/README.md

 		- this assigns the original repo to a remote called "upstream"

-Steps to update the orginal repository
+Steps to update the orginal repository and to add files to your personal repo

 1. To get new files from the orignal PFB2012 repo you need to do this:
 	- git fetch upstream
 	- this pulls in changes not present in your local repository, without modifying your files
 9. To merge the files in your personal repository you can do this
 	- git merge upstream/master
 7. You can add keep your own version of everything in your personal repo.
 Add files, change files, and make directories for problem sets and other notes